 3. Fill your pot with quality potting soil

 Unlike garden soil or fill dirt, potting soil is made up almost entirely of peat moss, bark, and perlite or vermiculite.
 This special mixture creates an airy, non-compact environment.
-This is extra important inside containers that do not get the benefit of aerating bugs.
+This is extra important inside containers that don’t get the benefit of aerating bugs.

 Potting soil also helps keep your plant’s roots moist without suffocating them in soggy conditions.

-4. Sow your seeds after the last frost
+4. Sow seeds after the last frost date

 Zucchinis are warm-season plants.
 This means they like to mature during the heat of summer and aren’t hardy in the face of cold weather.

-You will want to sow your zuc seeds a couple of weeks after the last frost in spring.
+You’ll want to sow your zucchini seeds a couple of weeks after the last frost in spring, usually in April or May, depending on your zone.

-Start by planting a scattering of seeds, each at least four inches from the edges of your container.
+Start by planting a scattering of seeds, each at least 4 inches from the edges of your container and 1/2 inch deep.
 Place the seeds an inch below the soil surface.
 Once the seedlings have reached a few inches tall, thin the seeds back so that you have pairs of seedlings every eighteen inches or so.

 For smaller containers, you may want to thin down to a single robust seedling to avoid crowding.